 - Every session will cover basic topics, such as: the structure and function of federal government, decision-making, advocacy and lobbying, and federal regulations.
 Other areas discussed will differ in order to be topical in terms of current events, and may address current high-priority issues related to the economy and financial markets, the housing crunch, or foreign policy.

 - What is a typical session like?

 - No two sessions are exactly alike — agendas are established according to current events and guest speaker availability.
-In person sessions will vary greatly depending on the status of the COVID-19 pandemic and the laws in place in Washington D.C.
-A virtual experience will also provide a different vantage point for the course.
 View a sample agenda for an idea of what to expect.
-Be prepared to be an active participant throughout the day no matter which format!
+Be prepared to be an active participant throughout the day!

 - Who conducts the lectures and participates in the policy discussions?

 - You’ll benefit from the expertise of a wide variety of Washington insiders from diverse public, private, and non-profit sectors that may include: current and former Directors, Commissioners, Deputy Assistants, Assistant Secretaries, Chiefs of Staff, a member of Congress or a Congressional staff person, consultants, executives, lawyers, lobbyists, and industry experts.

 - Does BL 688 satisfy the Business Law requirement?